apache/arrow/docs/source/cpp/env_vars.rst

    The maximum SIMD optimization level selectable at runtime.
-Useful for comparing the performance impact of enabling or disabling respective code paths or working around situations where instructions are supported but are either buggy or not performant.
+Useful for comparing the performance impact of enabling or disabling respective code paths or working around situations where instructions are supported but are not performant or cause other issues.

    By default, Arrow C++ detects the capabilities of the current CPU at runtime and chooses the best execution paths based on that information.
 This